Shimi Ka Achar – Spicy Pickled String Beans

 Why transfer the blanched beans to ice water immediately after boiling?

-The recipe calls for boiling the beans for exactly 4 minutes until bright green and still crunchy, then immediately plunging them into ice water for 5 minutes.
+Boil the beans for exactly 4 minutes until bright green and still crunchy, then immediately plunge them into ice water for 5 minutes.
 This stops the cooking and locks in the color and crunch that make the pickle texturally interesting — over-cooked beans would turn soft and mushy after marinating.

 How long do these pickles keep, and what do they pair with?

-The notes say to refrigerate in an airtight container for at least 2 hours before serving and that they keep for up to one week.
-The notes also suggest them as a side to rice dishes or alongside grilled meats.
+Refrigerate in an airtight container for at least 2 hours before serving — they keep for up to one week.
+I love them as a side to rice dishes or alongside grilled meats.

 Add a comment Add a comment